medizininformatik-initiative/fdpg-test-env/README.md

 ```sh
 sshfs u359202-sub1@u359202.your-storagebox.de:/terraform .remote-storage/terraform -o uid=$(id -u),gid=$(id -g),workaround=truncate
 ```
+Possible hosts and host groups are listed in `ansible/site.yml`.

 For this to work your ssh public key needs to be added to the storage box authorized keys file beforehand.